Visible On-Page Factors

 Search engines will evaluate the links that a document contains.
 A related link on a web page is valuable content in and of itself, and is treated as such by search engines.
 However, links to totally irrelevant or spam content can potentially hurt the rankings of a page.
 Linking to a “bad neighborhood” of spam sites or even lots of irrelevant sites can hurt a site’s rankings.

-Keywords in URLs and Domain Name
+Visible On-Page Factors: Keywords in Domain Name

 It is likely that keywords contained by a URL, both in the domain name or in the file name, do have a minor but apparently positive effect on ranking.
 It also likely has an effect on CTR because keywords in the URL may make a user more likely to click a link due to an increase in perceived relevance.
 The URL, like the page title, is also often selected as the anchor text for a link.
 This may have the same previously mentioned beneficial effect.

-Internal Link Structure and Anchors
+Visible On-Page Factors: Internal Link Structure and Anchors

 Search engines may make the assumption that pages not linked to, or buried within a web site’s internal link structure, are less important, just as they assume that pages that are not linked well from external sources are less important than those that are.
 Linking from the home page to content that you would like to rank can improve that page’s rankings, as well as linking to it from a sitemap and from various related content within the site.
 This models real-world human behavior as well.
 Popular products are often prominently featured in the front of a store.